VIN-y/MissChanger/STLs/README.md

 **Note:**

-- The current Locker will need to be printed in the set orientation and with support.
-(Built-in support will be add in later revision)
+- The current Locker will need to be printed in the default orientation, with auto-painted support.
+(Built-in support will be add in later revisions)

 # ASSEMBLING